 Interested in enrolling in this program?
-Learn more about its admissions requirements, and find out how to apply.
+Learn more about its admissions requirements, and find out

 After completing a Bachelor of Arts (BA) or Bachelor of Science (BS) degree in the College of Liberal Arts and Social Sciences or College of Science and Health, candidates earn a Master of Education (MEd) through one year of coursework in the College of Education.

 The TEACH program leads to a Secondary Education (9–12) teaching license with the State of Illinois.
 DePaul University offers Illinois State Board of Education approved Secondary education programs in: